fra31/auto-attack/README.md

 ## Other versions
 ### AutoAttack+
-A more exepnsive evaluation can be used specifying `version='plus'` when initializing AutoAttack.
+A more expensive evaluation can be used specifying `version='plus'` when initializing AutoAttack.
 This includes
 + *untargeted APGD-CE* (5 restarts),
 + *untargeted APGD-DLR* (5 restarts),
 + *untargeted FAB* (5 restarts),